DotPodcast/dotpodcast/content/pages/requesting-content.md

 When a [subscription token](../subscription-tokens) has been obtained by an app or directory service for a specific podcast, it can be used to request the audio/video content of a podcast feed.

-The `content_audio` or `content_video` objects within a JSON feed provide a thin API endpoint that allows content to be securely redeemed.
+The `content_audio` or `content_video` objects within a feed provide a thin API endpoint that allows content to be securely redeemed.

 There are four main types of content request: